michaeljm116/axiom/README.md

 * Next would be to get it textured
 * Next would be to implement pbr shaders
 * Next... actually probably first would be a proper camera system...

+TODO: got camera working but its not working in an ecs way cause i just wanted to see sponza
+* Note: can now see sponza
+* Next: lets get it textured